ARMmbed/mbed-os-bluetooth-integration-testsuite/test_suite/README.md

 To be discovered by pytest:

-- Test files must start with the name `test`.<!--name here, prefix in the next line - are they really different things?-->
+- Test files must start with the prefix `test`.<!--name here, prefix in the next line - are they really different things?-->
 - Test functions name must start with the prefix `test`.

 ## Assertions